 The world’s oceans are over-exploited due to overfishing.
 This greatly affects the marine ecosystem.

 Climate change is defined as the long-term shift in weather patterns and temperature.
+This is currently being caused by human activities that add carbon emissions to the atmosphere.

 Due to climate change, animals and plants can no longer thrive in some ecosystems.